 Figure 4.2.3-1: N32-f Interface

 The N32-f interface shall be used to forward the HTTP/2 messages of the NF service producers and the NF service consumers in different PLMN, through the SEPPs of the respective PLMN.
-The application layer security protection functionality of the N32-f is used only if Application Level Security (ALS) is negotiated between the SEPPs using N32-c.
+The application layer security protection functionality of the N32-f is used only if the PRotocol for N32 INterconnect Security (PRINS) is negotiated between the SEPPs using N32-c.

 The N32-f interface provides the following application layer security protection functionalities: